Tuna Diet Risks & Weight Loss Benefits (Beware of Mercury)

 After the first three days, the diet is more lenient and allows you to eat protein-rich chicken, low-fat dairy such as cottage cheese, and leafy green vegetables like those often found in salads.
 During this time, you are encouraged to exercise using moderate weights.

-Draper doesn’t specify how long you should continue with this restrictive diet, but after reading the risks for yourself, you can make the call on whether to try it at all or how long to keep it up.
+Draper doesn’t specify the duration for maintaining this restrictive diet, but after understanding the risks yourself, you can decide if you want to try it and how long to continue.

 Does the Tuna Diet Work?

-But why does it work?
-Along with the fact that the diet is extremely calorie-restrictive, another reason is that it eliminates most of the carbohydrates from your diet.
-Our bodies break down the carbohydrates we consume into glucose which is the body’s primary source of energy.
-By removing the bulk of carbs from your diet, your body will eventually adapt by breaking down fat cells instead of glucose for fuel.
-[8]
+The diet works because it is extremely calorie-restrictive and also eliminates most carbohydrates from your diet.
+Our bodies break down the carbohydrates we consume into glucose which is the body’s primary source of energy.9 By removing the bulk of carbs from your diet, your body will eventually adapt by breaking down fat cells instead of glucose for fuel.

 However, it is vital to include all three macronutrients – fat, protein, and carbohydrates – in your regular diet because each one of them performs functions that human bodies depend on.